samarabbas/temporal-documentation-legacy/docs/08_running_temporal/02_cli.md

 ...
 ```

 Then use this command to tell Temporal to auto-reset all workflows impacted by the bad deployment.
-The command will store the bad binary checksum into domain info and trigger a process to reset all your workflows.
+The command will store the bad binary checksum into namespace info and trigger a process to reset all your workflows.
 ```
-./tctl --do <YourDomainName> domain update --add_bad_binary aae748fdc557a3f873adbe1dd066713f  --reason "rollback bad deployment"
+./tctl --ns <YourNamespace> namespace update --add_bad_binary aae748fdc557a3f873adbe1dd066713f  --reason "rollback bad deployment"
 ```

-As you add the bad binary checksum to your domain, Temporal will not dispatch any decision tasks to the bad binary.
+As you add the bad binary checksum to your namespace, Temporal will not dispatch any decision tasks to the bad binary.
 So make sure that you have rolled back to a good deployment(or roll out new bits with bug fixes).
 Otherwise your workflow can't make any progress after auto-reset.